bjlkeng/bjlkeng.github.io/source/posts/maximum-entropy-distributions.rst

 note the idea has been used by Jaynes to show that thermodynamic entropy (in statistical mechanics) is the same concept as information entropy.
 Even though it's controversial, it's kind of reassuring to note that nature *may* be Bayesian.
-I don't know about you but knowing this fact makes me sleep more soundly at night :)
+I don't know about you but this somehow makes me sleep more soundly at night :)

 |h2| Further Reading |h2e|